AngeloFrog07/E-Commerce-project---Cucumber-automation-framework/README.md

 - Install Maven
 - Add a maven dependencies to your pom
 - import plugins (i.e. cucumber-reporting)

-How I’ve created the test automation framework in Cucumber

-In order to build the framework in Cucumber, I’ve carried out the following steps:

 # Feature files

 A Feature File is the entry point for a Cucumber test where the features are described in BDD format/style, representing the “scaffolding” for each test.
-I’ve built 4 feature files in the feature package.
+I’ve built feature files in the feature package.
 Each of them contains a list of scenarios (positive and negative).
-For example, in the image below illustrates the Login Feature and all of the scenario scripts related to it.
+For example, below it's illustrated the Login Feature:

 These are structured in keywords defined by Gherkin.
 Feature: Defines what feature is being tested